timbengtsson/engineering-notes/README.md

 <!-- - [Networks](./networking/README.md) -->
 <!-- - [Basic Powershell](./powershell/basic-powershell.md) -->
 <!-- - [CTF-writeups](./ctf/README.md) -->

-## Scope & Disclaimer
-- These notes are written for learning purposes.
-- Some content may be simplified, experimental, and/or very wrong.
-- CTF writeups do not include solutions to active challenges.
-- Don't do illegal things.
-That is a bad, most of the time.

 ## A little about me
 I’m an experienced programmer turned IT-security student with a strong interest in: